-Currently, Bezos's net worth reportedly hovers around $138.5 billion as of May 2020.
+Currently, Bezos's net worth reportedly hovers around $196 billion as of February 2021.
 This number grows higher each day!
-Although his current net worth varies, he was up to around $150 billion until his divorce settlement of $35 billion went through.
+Even after his divorce settlement of $35 billion, Bezos has recovered quite nicely.

 When wondering about how much he’s worth, it might be more effective to search Bezos’s net worth today – his wealth is growing immensely by the minute.
-Based on last year’s assets, he makes an incredible $230,000 every minute.
-This is nearly $14 million per hour and around $336 million per year.
-Amazon is growing like a weed, so these numbers grew even higher in 2019.
+Based on 2020’s assets, he makes an incredible $150,000 every minute.
+This is nearly $9 million per hour and around $78,840,000,000 per year.

 Bezos taught himself how to be a leader from a young age.
 After begrudgingly working at McDonald’s for a summer in high school, he decided to open his first company with his girlfriend at the time.
 This was a 10-day educational summer camp for kids.
 They charged $600 per kid and signed up six students!
 For his first business, this is an impressive profit.